 When it is charged under Penal Code 487 PC, California's grand theft law, California real estate fraud is a wobbler in California law.
 This means that it may be prosecuted as either a misdemeanor or a felony, depending on

 For misdemeanor real estate fraud, the maximum sentence is one (1) year in county jail and a fine of up to one thousand dollars ($1,000).6

 But if it is prosecuted as a felony, the maximum term increases to sixteen (16) months or two (2) or three (3) years.7

 In addition, if you are convicted of a felony under this or other California real estate fraud statutes, you may face an additional sentence of one (1) to five (5) years in prison if you defrauded someone else out of more than sixty-five thousand dollars ($65,000).8

-In this article, our California criminal and real estate fraud defense attorneys9 explain the following:
+In this article, our California criminal defense attorneys9 explain the following:

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.